deneuxj/SturmovikCampaign/CreateTankColumn/Readme.txt

+﻿CreateTankColumn, Copyright (C) 2015 Johann Deneux Licensed under the GNU Public License, see COPYING.txt.

-﻿This is a command-line tool to create tank columns for the game IL-2 Sturmovik: Battle of Stalingrad.
+This is a command-line tool to create tank columns for the game IL-2 Sturmovik: Battle of Stalingrad.

 Tank Column Specification
 -------------------------